wessenstam/stageworkshop/README.md

 10.21.44.37 - Review logs at 10.21.44.37:/home/nutanix/config.log and 10.21.44.39:/home/nutanix/pcconfig.log
 ````

-## Authentication: Domain Controller ##
+## Authentication ##

 OpenLDAP works fine for authentication, but Prism Central has a problem with anything more than simple RBAC with it.
+- https://jira.nutanix.com/browse/ENG-126217 openldap authentication difference in PC vs PE
-- https://jira.nutanix.com/browse/ENG-126217 will be fixed with PC 5.6.1
+  - fixed with PC 5.7.1

-In the meantime, use a Windows Active Directory or for much simpler and faster results, Push Button Calm leverages [AutoDC](autodc/README.md).
+In the meantime, one can use Windows Server: Active Directory, but for simpler and faster results, the automation leverages [AutoDC](autodc/README.md).